 3. Should I even bother applying to MIT if I don't have a perfect SAT score?

 Yes, you should!
 As important as your grades and SAT scores are, MIT has a holistic admissions process that considers other factors when reviewing applications.
-Plus, this year, the test requirement has been suspended, so you actually don't have to submit SAT scores at all.
+If you have a low score, you can omit it from the MIT application.

 4. What are the GIRs?